These signal lines are for outputs only - LCD, 7-segment displays and LED drivers, see more in the related sections:

 Please don't rush to make some kind of complex PCBs, modules for yourself (and especially proposing them to the community).

 Besides, the HCSCI architecture is specially designed the way when anyone can simply buy ready-to-use, cheap modules and breakout boards listed on this website and in the "Components" page, connect them as described on our pages, that's all.

-There are many others manufacturers and sellers of various controller boards with this atmega2560 controller.
+You can use any ofthe Mega 2560 based controller boards available on the market.
 In the photo you can see three mini controller boards that are tested with HCSCI/SimVimCockpit, the firmware was uploaded to every of these boards from HCSCI plugin menu without any problems.